Diversity Makes a Difference

 Would you prefer a school where the student body represents a mix of different ages and generations, or would you rather have a school where most students are the same age as you?

-The "traditional" college student is thought to be between the ages of 18-22.
+Traditionally, students range in age from 18 to 21.
 However, this institution appears to attract a majority of older students.
-At Biblical Theological Seminary, 0.0% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Biblical Seminary #1,535 in the nation for student age diversity.
+At Biblical Theological Seminary, 0.4% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Biblical Seminary #1,272 in the nation for student age diversity.

 Biblical Seminary Age Diversity Chart

-Analyze the age distribution of Biblical Seminary undergraduates with the following chart.
+Analyze the age distribution of Biblical Seminary students with the following chart.

 Questions About Diversity